OpenDataology/website/content/en/docs/components/pipelines/sdk/output-viewer.md

 - `storage`

-The `markdown` viewer renders Markdown strings on the Kubeflow Pipelines UI.
+The `markdown` viewer renders Markdown strings on the OpenDataology Pipelines UI.
 The viewer can read the Markdown data from the following locations:

 * A Markdown-formatted string embedded in the `source` field.
 The value of the